jupyter/jupyter/docs/source/migrating.rst

 The first time you run any jupyter command, it will perform an automatic migration of files.
-This **copies** (not moves, so IPython 3 will be unaffected) files to their new homes, You can re-run the migration by calling ``jupyter migrate``.
+This **copies** (not moves, so IPython 3 will be unaffected) files to their new homes, You can re-run the migration by calling :command:`jupyter migrate`.
 This means that you shouldn't need to do anything to keep using your custom configuration with Jupyter.
 What it does mean, though, is that when you go to update or modify your configuration, the relevant locations may have changed.